Flexible flight training

 At the end of your planning meeting you and our training provider will have produced a written training plan and prepared a budget.

-It’s not unusual for your training plan to be amended in the light of reality.
+It’s not unusual for your training plan to be amended.
 Your plans might change, and you may find that the time you commit to training in practice may be different to your expectations.
-That’s not a big issue from our viewpoint, but it is helpful to re-plan rather than letting your original plan drift into disuse.
+That’s not a big issue from our viewpoint, but it is helpful to create a new plan that works for you.

-So, the Flexible Programme is a great choice if you have individual needs.
+So, flexible flight training is a great choice if you have individual needs.
 The only downside is the likelihood that you will not progress through training with a ‘class’ of other Wings Alliance students following the same path as you.
-However, we will be there to support you all the way and you will find that at stages of your training, particularly the ATPL theory and the latter two stages (CPL/MEIR and APS-MCC), you’ll have a peer group.
+However, we will be there to support you all the way and you will find that at stages of your training, particularly the ATPL theory and the latter two stages (CPL/MEIR and APS MCC), you’ll have a peer group.

 The exact breakdown of the training hours will vary a little, as different EASA regulators interpret the regulations in subtly different way.
 However, in a typical course you will end up with the following hours: